The tourist office runs guided two-hour tours (adult/child £19/9) taking in two of the most memorable colleges; they might include...

 Christ's College information

-A great institution at more than 500 years old, Christ's gleaming Great Gate is emblazoned with heraldic carving of Tudor roses, portcullis and spotted Beaufort yale (antelope-like creatures).
+Christ's College is a venerable institution at more than 500 years old.
+It's gleaming Great Gate is emblazoned with heraldic carvings of Tudor roses, a portcullis and spotted Beaufort yale (antelope-like creatures).
 Its founder, Lady Margaret Beaufort, hovers above like a guiding spirit.
 A stout oak door leads into First Court , one of Cambridge's more picturesque front courts and the only circular one.
-Hunt out the gardens dedicated to alumnus Charles Darwin, they feature species brought back from his famous Galapagos voyage.
+Hunt out the gardens dedicated to alumnus Charles Darwin; they feature species brought back from his famous Galapagos voyage.

-The Second Court has a gate to the Fellows' Garden , which contains a mulberry tree under which 17th-century poet John Milton reputedly wrote 'Lycidas'.
+The Second Court has a gate to the Fellows' Garden (open Monday to Friday only), which contains a mulberry tree under which 17th-century poet John Milton reputedly wrote Lycidas .
 Other notable alumni include Sacha Baron Cohen (aka Ali G and Borat) and historian Simon Schama.